NjuHaoZhang/AMMCNet_AAAI2021/README.md

 Next, we first introduce the details of the per-train stage, then how to optimize whole model and detect an anomalous case finally.
-To train the network Encoder, Decoder and Memory Pool(AppMemPool and MotMemPool), we normalize the intensity of pixels in all frames to [-1, 1] and the size of each frame is resized to 256x256 for appearance branch while optical-flow branch uses the original 2-channel representation vectors directly.
-Explicitly, for the appearance branch, we set T = 5 and randomly sample T frames rgb images and (T-1) frames optical flow map.
-Adam (Kingma and Ba 2014) based Stochastic Gradient Descent method is used for parameter optimization.
-The mini-batch size is 16.
-80K iterations are performed on one GTX 2080Ti, with learning rates of 10-3 and 10-4 in the first 60K and the last 20K iterations.
-Slightly vary from datasets, the setting of learning rate and lamaba of each loss term is set as shown in Table 1 and 2.
-Both branches use the strategy of decay learning rate(StepLR).
-When finishing the pre-training, we can use AMFT to perform mutual migration and fusion of the high-level features of the two modes obtained in the previous stage and then use the total loss to optimize the whole model.